 Tasmanian State Disaster Risk Assessment

-In partnership with The Department of Police, Fire and Emergency Management, the University of Tasmania is undertaking the 2021 Tasmanian State Disaster Risk Assessment.
-This project will enable an all hazard and multi-disciplinary understanding of disaster risks affecting Tasmania.
-The Disaster Resilience Research Group is leading a multi-disciplinary team from the University of Tasmania to ensure that specific research subject matter expertise is encompassed in the project.
+In partnership with The Department of Police, Fire and Emergency Management, the University of Tasmania assisted in undertaking the 2021 Tasmanian State Disaster Risk Assessment.
+This project enables an all hazard and multi-disciplinary understanding of disaster risks affecting Tasmania.
+The Disaster Resilience Research Group led a multi-disciplinary team from the University of Tasmania to ensure that specific research subject matter expertise was encompassed into the project.

 Bushfires Community Recovery Fund Evaluation Research Project

-On behalf of the Department of Premier and Cabinet, the Disaster Resilience Research Group will explore how communities impacted by the 2018/19 Tasmanian bushfires recover in the context of responding to the current COVID-19 pandemic.
-It is envisaged that this research project will lead to results that can be generalised to the broader Australian recovery efforts.
+On behalf of the Department of Premier and Cabinet, the Disaster Resilience Research Group completed a project that explored how communities impacted by the 2018/19 Tasmanian bushfires recovered in the context of responding to the COVID-19 pandemic.
+The findings from this research project can be generalised to the broader Australian recovery efforts.